50+ Tax Deductions (You’re Missing) as a Blogger and Content Creator: Tax Season Tips for Online Influencers

 When preparing for the tax season, please keep in mind that you can write-off expenses that are common for your profession and ones that are necessary to help you run a business.

-I’ve put together an easy tax deductions checklist for Bloggers to download below.
+I’ve put together an easy tax deductions checklist for Bloggers and Content Creators to download below.

 Power Tip: If you need to claim expenses, then be sure to fill out the itemized deduction Schedule A Form.

-5 Common Deductions for Bloggers and Online Influencers
+7 Common Deductions for Bloggers and Content Creators

 Now that we have some of the basic information out of the way, let’s go through the commonly missed items that you can deduct on your taxes.